Lukas Van Ness: Professional career

 Van Ness was selected by the Green Bay Packers in the first round (13th overall) of the 2023 NFL draft.
 The Packers initially held the 15th selection in the draft before trading up two spots with the New York Jets to move up to 13th.
 He signed his rookie contract on June 27, 2023.

 He saw his first NFL action on September 10, 2023, against the Chicago Bears, recording his first career sack on Justin Fields during a 38–20 win.
 His second sack came in a week 13, 27–19 victory over the Kansas City Chiefs.

+On April 30, 2026, the Packers exercised the fifth-year option on Van Ness' contract.